See "Visitor Restrictions by Patient Type" below for specific details for each type of patient.

 Up to 4 support persons may accompany a patient on the labor and delivery or postpartum unit.
 The support persons must wear masks at all times while in the hospital.
 If the patient has tested positive for or is being evaluated for COVID-19, up to 2 support persons are allowed.

-One adult visitor (age 18 or older) is allowed to accompany each adult patient to a procedure or same-day surgery, unless an additional aide or assistant is required.
+Two adult visitors (age 18 or older) are allowed to accompany each adult patient to a procedure or same-day surgery, unless an additional aide or assistant is required.
 No visitors are allowed for adult patients who have tested positive for COVID-19 or are being evaluated for COVID-19.